LASER-UMASS/CausalTesting_ICSE20/artifact_documentation/README.md

 4. The trace indicates that is one more method call to another method named ```escapeJavaStyleString``` inside the ```escapeJavaStyleString``` method.
 We repeat Step 1 one last time on this last call to ```escapeJavaStyleString``` and find ourselves in the final method of the execution.

 Knowing that the part of the input causing the problem is the ```/``` character, we can begin by skimming the method for where this character is (or isn't) handled.
-Eventually we get to line 243, where we see the case for the ```/``` character and we can see where the extra character is coming from:
+Eventually we get to line 243, where we see the case for the ```/``` character and we can see where the extra character in the failing test output is coming from:

 ```
 case '/':